My Sugar Free Kitchen

 Grab your favourite meal prepping containers, fill one third with delicious sticky orange chicken, one third with rice and one third with veges.
 Make sure to name and label the containers with the use by date before freezing.
 Or, store in the fridge for upto 4 days.

-Some of my other go to meal prepping recipes are: Teriyaki Salmon Bowls, Lemon Chicken Stir Fry, Thai Basil Chicken Stir Fry, and Chinese Garlic Chicken and Broccoli.
+Some of my other go to meal prepping recipes are: Teriyaki Salmon Bowls, Lemon Chicken Stir Fry, Thai Basil Chicken Stir Fry, Chinese Garlic Chicken and Broccoli, and this Chinese Chicken with Pineapple.

 Serving Suggestions